Extended Risk-Free Booking Period

 The top Middle East destinations offer something for everyone, whether you're a history lover or prefer modern cities.
 Explore the ancient spiritual epicenter of Israel, walk through lands once ruled by pharaohs in Egypt, or be dazzled by the glamour of Dubai and Abu Dhabi in the United Arab Emirates.

-These are just some of the best places to see in the Middle East:
+These are just some of the best places to go in the Middle East:

 Old Town of Jaffa in Tel Aviv, Israel